tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 The set values are stored in the [default configuration file](/tidal-tools.html#configuration-file).

 {% include note.html content="Your configuration file is not encrypted.
-Only your Tidal Migrations password and vSphere password are encrypted using AES 256 bit encryption." %}
+Only your Tidal password and vSphere password are encrypted using AES 256 bit encryption." %}

 #### Set Manually